aroellin/netcoevolve/README.md

+## Absorbing States
+If the system reaches a state with zero total event rate (no colour flips or edge changes possible under the current parameters), the simulation flags an absorbing state and keeps emitting samples at the frozen configuration until `t_max`.
+The final progress message is annotated with `(absorbing)`.

 ## Performance Notes
 - Use `--release` for meaningful speed (LTO and optimizations configured in `Cargo.toml`).
 - Stats sampling cost grows mainly with building block matrices; increasing `SAMPLE_DELTA` reduced overhead, but also makes the statistics less granular.

 ## Reproducibility
-- All simulation parameters are printed to stdout and embedded in the CSV comment line.
+- All simulation parameters (including the resolved seed, and effective `rho` when using `--beta`) are printed to stdout and embedded in the CSV comment line.
-- RNG is deterministic given `--SEED`.
+- `--seed=random` still yields a deterministic run once the printed seed value is reused.